sprmn/ccu-image-builder/README.md

 ## Networking

-- For WiFi you need to copy a wpa_supplicant.conf file to the /boot folder of the image after flashing it to an sd card with the following contents:
+- For WiFi you need to copy a wpa_supplicant.conf file to the /boot folder of the image after flashing it to an sd card.
+This is if you want the CCU to connect to an existing WiFi network.
+The wpa_supplicant.conf should have the following contents:

   ```
   ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev